 Here is a free template to get you started on your journey towards higher efficiency.
-You can customize it to suit your business needs and save time with each new job.
+After putting it to the test, it’s proven useful as it saves time and standardizes your service orders.
+You can also customize it to suit your business needs and save time with each new job.

 Pro-tip: Don’t stop at a template if you genuinely want to streamline the process.
 A software solution like Method:Field Services pulls information from estimates into your work orders automatically and minimize the manual work you have to do.

 Better yet, many field service solutions simplify your billing process by offering easy conversion of work orders to invoices and online payment options for your customers.

 Service orders are what keep your field services business moving forward, but you can’t spend the majority of your time creating them.